6 Steps to Create a Crisis Management Plan

 - Regulatory fines

-A BIA is an important step to make sure your organization is truly considering every angle of a threat, and it can help to make a business case to anyone who doesn’t see the value of crisis management plans.
+A BIA is an important step to make sure your organization is truly considering every angle of a threat.
+It also can help to make a business case to anyone who does not see the value of issue and crisis management plans.
 Ready.gov offers a free BIA template that can help guide you through the process.

 3. Identify contingencies.